Heng Fa Chuen: Education

 Heng Fa Chuen is in Primary One Admission (POA) School Net 16.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Shau Kei Wan Government Primary School and Aldrich Bay Government Primary School.

 Transport

 Heng Fa Chuen is served by the station of its namesake on the MTR Island line.
 Blocks 1 to 18 are situated on a podium above the MTR Chai Wan Depot, which houses and maintains the trains serving the line.

-There is a bus terminus opposite residential blocks 49 and 50, serving route 8 to Wan Chai, route 85 to Braemar Hill (late evening trips are to North Point Ferry Pier), and rush-hour only route 118P to Cheung Sha Wan via the Cross-Harbour Tunnel.
+There is a bus terminus opposite residential blocks 49 and 50, serving route 8 to Wan Chai, route 85 to Braemar Hill (late evening trips are to North Point Ferry Pier), rush-hour only route 118P to Cheung Sha Wan via the Cross-Harbour Tunnel and rush-hour only route 608P to Kai Tak via the Eastern Harbour Tunnel.
 There are two green minibus routes (62 and 62A) between Heng Fa Chuen and Siu Sai Wan.